 - Columns from the client’s data schema are treated as attributes and can be created on the fly.
 The Salesforce DMP ETL platform automatically identifies new attributes (or columns) and attribute values in the input data and load them into Salesforce DMP.

-While the Salesforce DMP ETL system can work with almost any data format that is provided by the client’s systems, The preferred format for the first-party data is LZO but Salesforce DMP also accepts CSV and GZIP.
+While the Salesforce DMP ETL system can work with almost any data format that is provided by the client’s systems, The preferred format for the first-party data is LZO but Salesforce DMP also accepts GZIP.
 LZO format and some additional requirements are described below:

 - Since Salesforce DMP uses Hadoop for big data processing, Salesforce DMP recommends that data files should be compressed using LZO and each LZO file should have a corresponding index file.
 Please see